10 Cable Sports Business Stories to Watch This Fall

 4. RSN Model Evolving.
 RSNs are a hot topic, particularly when it comes to carriage deals.
 But the process distributors go through when deciding whether or not to carry an RSN is becoming increasingly complex.
 Take TWC’s RSNs, which DISH and DirecTV still have not agreed to carry.
 Meanwhile, others like AT&T are evaluating networks with “intensity of viewership” top of mind, said AT&T content & ad sales pres Jeff Weber at SBJ’s conference.
 Having the Spanish-language component played a “very important part” in sealing the deal, he said.
 Look for more dual-language RSNs in the future.
 Secondly, distributors see the Internet as an incubator for start-up sports channels.
 Time Warner Cable’s Melinda Witmer said it gives entrepreneurs a chance to build an audience online before coming to cable and that it might be a better bet for some of the smaller guys.

 5. MLB Network’s Affiliate Fees.
 The league has cut many a deal in recent months, with ESPN, Fox and others, but soon it will start asking for more compensation for MLB Network.
-Tim Brosnan, evp, Business for MLB said at the Sports Media & Tech Conference that they might start using the “Extra Innings” package as leverage to negotiate higher fees.
+Tim Brosnan, evp, Business for MLB said at SBJ‘s conference that they might start using the “Extra Innings” package as leverage to negotiate higher fees.

 6. Streaming Games in Local Markets.
 NBA commissioner David Stern expects streaming games in local markets to happen this season, while NHL COO John Collins is optimistic about hockey finally reaching a deal this season.
-“We’ve been very close for a long time,” he said at the Sports Media & Technology conference.
+“We’ve been very close for a long time,” he said at the SBJ event.
 “This is probably the year when it goes over the top.”
 Fox Sports’ Shanks said that though it’s clear that local fans are the most passionate, the process of delivering a consistent experience for both the leagues (which are carried on different RSNs) and the consumers is a tricky business.
 So no timeframe there.

 7. TVE Marketing.
 More programmers are expected to get on board with TVE in the next 6-12 months.
 But as for cutting deals, everyone seems to be on their own timetable—which is dictated by when the next set of negotiations come up.
 For TVE to be accepted by consumers, that has to change.
 An industry-wide marketing campaign is sorely needed, execs agree.
 When it comes to monetizing TVE, the lump sum paid to programmers for these added set of rights simply gets bigger.
 It grows the money pot, but assigning a specific value to it is moot.

 9. Sports Rights Fees Will Climb.
 There is no ceiling in sight, because sports rights for live games are seen as extremely valuable.
-It’s the last appointment viewing, sports execs agree, and the price will continue to rise as long as they prove to be worth it.
-Watch for more cable providers trying to cut out the middleman as Comcast and TWC have done, and also expect to see middlemen like Fox look increasingly to build value.
+It’s the last appointment viewing, sports execs agree, and the price will continue to rise as long as they prove to be worth the expense.
+Watch for more cable providers trying to cut out the middleman as Comcast and TWC have done, and also expect to see middlemen like Fox look to build their value.

 10. Customer-First Models.
 Collectively, the industry believes it will come down to this: At a certain point customers will change providers when they do not have access to particular sports property.
 We’re not there yet, but it’s coming.
 So the question becomes, what moves the dial?
 Time Warner Cable’s strategy with its RSNs entails focusing on the customer’s perspective.
 The nets now stream to the Korean community, because it “benefits our business on the ground,” said Witmer.
 The next step is figuring out “what causes them to move…It’s changing and in an environment where consumers’ economics are challenged.”